 - Laptop computers and similar devices used for note-taking as a learning aid are permitted in class.
 You should also have paper and a writing utensil on all days for group activities. - All other technology (smart phones, etc.) are NOT permitted for use during class.
-Use during class will result in substantial reduction in overall course participation points. - In case of emergencies requiring cell phone access during the class session, you should notify your professor before class begins and attempt to sit near the entrance to the classroom.
+Use during class will result in substantial reduction in overall course participation points with an increasing reduction in points for each use thereafter. - In case of emergencies requiring cell phone access during the class session, you should notify your professor before class begins and attempt to sit near the entrance to the classroom.